 Too much debt

 Just like having no debt can affect you, having too much debt can also affect you.
-If your credit items are maxed out or close to it this can affect your application.
+If your outstanding debt is at the card limit or close to it this can affect your application.
 Also, if you just have a lot of debt in general.

 Does Andrew Thake have access to special rates not found elsewhere?